 - Find out more: affordable housing: can you buy below market value?

-UK buyers will be able to make offers in the second month and foreign investors will be allowed to make an offer in the third month if the property is still available.
+The properties will be offered solely to London buyers for the first month of the property being on the market.
+Buyers from the UK as a whole will be able to make offers in the second month, and foreign investors will be allowed to make an offer in the third month if the property is still available.

 The scheme was launched after research commissioned by the Greater London Authority found that around 50% of new properties bought by overseas buyers in Central London cost under £500,000.